 I wrote last week about how nothing is going right in the Fosamax cases.
-Now something did go right.
+Now, something went right.
 A jury in New York yesterday awarded $285,000 to a plaintiff for Novartis on the defective design case.
 Which is fine, really.
 You only need one reason to win.

-Is $285,000 a huge victory in a piece of litigation where some of the injuries are so utterly awful?
+Is $285,000 a huge victory in a piece of litigation where some injuries are so utterly awful?
 No. But after a string of losses, a win is a win.
 Could this be the turning of the tide in these cases?
-I think Novartis is probably going to bet no and keep on trying these cases.
+I think Novartis will probably bet no, and keep on trying these cases.
 We will see.